School Counseling - MEd

 About this Degree

-The program is delivered annually across the state, with new cohorts beginning each fall semester.
-The program is offered across the state of Utah via a web-based live, interactive, hybrid format with classes offered via Hybrid, Connect, Online, or Virtual.
-Courses offered via Hybrid or Connect are accessible in-person in Logan and broadcast to statewide locations; courses with the Virtual modality are supported via Zoom; and courses offered Online are accessible as an asynchronous course.
+The program is delivered through various tracks, outlined on the MEd in School Counseling web page.
+The program is a state-wide, web-based program delivered via Online and Virtual modalities.
+Virtual delivery is supported via Zoom; and courses offered Online are accessible as an asynchronous Canvas course.
 The delivery method is determined based on the best fit for course content and student learning.

 Coursework is designed to train students in a broad range of skills, including K-12 college and career readiness, individual and group counseling for K-12 populations, behavioral and educational assessment and intervention, research and methodological foundations, and ethical, legal, and professional standards.
-Experiential learning in the form of practicum and internship is a critical component of the program during the second and third years of enrollment.
-The program requires in-person components annually.

 The program is approved by the Utah State Board of Education and is fully accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).